 The statue was funded through donations from thousands of individual supporters, as well as from a small number of larger donors.
 The Chancellor of the Exchequer also provided a grant from LIBOR banking fines towards the installation of the statue.

-The statue is important in symbolising Mary Seacole’s contribution, particularly as a nurse, and of black and minority ethnic (BAME) people to British society.
+The statue is important in symbolising Mary Seacole’s contribution, particularly as a nurse, and that of people from ethnic communities to British society.

 But we see it as much more than just a memorial.
 We intend the statue to be a powerful influence for good, harnessing the positivity arising from the renewed awareness of Mary Seacole and creating lasting benefits for society.